yahyabhatti10/yahyabhatti10/README.md

 ## Hey there 👋, I'm [Yahya](https://www.linkedin.com/in/muhammad-yahya10)!

-### Machine Learning & Data Engineering Enthusiast 🧠🌐
+### Python/Django - React.js Developer 🧠🌐

 I am a dedicated Computer Science student at the prestigious University of Management and Technology, where I've been cultivating a deep-rooted passion for programming, problem-solving, and technology exploration.
 With a keen eye for detail and an insatiable curiosity, I am on a continuous journey to evolve as a developer while staying ahead in the dynamic world of technology.

-- 🔭 I’m currently working on Web Development
+- 🔭 I’m currently working on Web Applications
-- 🌱 I’m currently learning Machine Learning, Django and React
+- 🌱 I’m currently learning Computer Vision and Artificial Intelligence
 - ✉️  You can contact me at [yahyabhatti019@gmail.com](mailto:yahyabhatti019@gmail.com)
 - 🌏 Based in Lahore, Pakistan